-Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: (1) Direct voluntary insurance (a) air transport insurance (b) water transport insurance (c) space objects insurance (d) insurance of cargo related to air transport, water transport and space objects (e) legal liability insurance of air transport owners (f) legal liability insurance of water transport owners (g) legal liability insurance of space objects (a) acceptance of all risks from Kazakhstani insurers for reinsurance (a) acceptance of guarantees and bails (b) insurance of court costs (c) title insurance (d) Islamic insurance (4) New types of specific risks insurance (a) catastrophe risks (b) climate related risks (c) cyber risks (d) terrorism related risks (e) political risks Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 2.1., 2.2., 2.4., 2.5.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are no AIFC Participants?
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: (1) Direct voluntary insurance: (a) air transport insurance (b) water transport insurance (c) space objects insurance (d) insurance of cargo related to air transport water transport and space objects (e) legal liability insurance of air transport owners (f) legal liability insurance of water transport owners (g) legal liability insurance of space objects owners (2) Reinsurance activities: (a) acceptance of all risks from Kazakhstant insurers for reinsurance (3) Additional types of insurance: (a) insurance of guarantees and bails (b) insurance of court costs (c) title insurance (d) Islamic insurance (4) New types of specific risks insurance: (a) catastrophe risks (b) climate related risks (c) cyber risks (d) terrorism related risks (e) political risks Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 2.1., 2.2., 2.4., 2.5 in the list of financial services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).

-No:

-Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.
+No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.